Skip to main content

 Installation

-1. Go to HACS
+1. Go to HACS in Home Assistant

-2. Click on Frontend
+2. Click on Integrations

 Configure SIP Core